Mirror Transitions and the Batyrev-Borisov construction: Abstract

 \section{Abstract}

-We consider examples of extremal transitions between families of Calabi-Yau complete intersection threefolds in toric varieties, which are induced by toric embeddings of one ambient toric variety into the other.
-We show that the toric map induced by the linear dual of the embedding induces a birational morphism between the mirror Calabi-Yau families, and give evidence that it can be extended to the full mirror transition between mirror families.
+We consider examples of extremal transitions between families of Calabi-Yau complete intersection threefolds in toric varieties, which are induced by toric embeddings of one toric variety into the other.
+We show that the toric map induced by the linear dual of the embedding induces a birational morphism between the mirror Calabi-Yau families, and in one case show that it can be extended to the full mirror transition between mirror families.